 We begin by outlining the core conceptual and normative features of this framework through a discussion of the philosophical (and especially feminist) literature on vulnerability and autonomy which we use to develop distinctions between gender-blind, gender-sensitive and gender-transformative regimes of protection, before sketching out the context of humanitarian protection against which this enquiry proceeds.
 To flesh out and vindicate our framework, we then illustrate the character of each of these regimes drawing on both original fieldwork in Latin America and secondary research on South East Asia and Europe.
 Some of the interviews analysed in this article form part of a wider research project whose aim was to elucidate the particular vulnerabilities of women and girls in situations of displacement, including the specific sexual and reproductive health needs and gender-specific harms that they suffer.
+Some of the interviews analysed in this article are drawn from a broader project titled Redressing Gendered Health Inequalities of Displaced Women and Girls in Contexts of Protracted Crisis in Central and South America (ReGHID).
+As part of this project, 58 women (aged 20–49) and 17 adolescent girls (aged 15–19) were interviewed in Boa Vista and Manaus, Brazil, between 2021 and 2022.
+We also interviewed key informants from a range of humanitarian organisations, including the International Organisation for Migration (IOM) and the United Nations High Commissioner for Refugees (UNHCR).
+The research focused on the particular vulnerabilities of displaced women and girls, including their sexual and reproductive health needs and the gender-specific harms they face.
+Fieldwork initially took place online due to Covid-19 restrictions, resuming in person from May 2022.
+Interviewees were reached through local networks and migrant volunteers, who played a key role in building trust and supporting the process.
+Other contacts with local non-governmental organisations and health authorities facilitated access to shelters and healthcare units.
+Their support was vital for logistics, safeguarding, and securing informed consent.
+Safeguarding protocols, including access to psychological support, were central to the study’s ethical framework.

 In the final section, we conceptualise ‘gender-transformative’ practices of protection that move beyond the humanitarian focus on the suffering body to a politics of dignity that acknowledges women as biographical agents engaged in meaning-making practices within a context in which gender is a site for the reproduction of structural vulnerability.
 We argue that this acknowledgment requires a focus on autonomy-promoting practices of protection and conclude by indicating some ways in which what we term ‘dignitary protection’ can promote the autonomy of women in displacement and challenge the continuing production of gender differentiated vulnerability.
 We conclude that while gender-blind and gender-sensitive regimes of protection can be developed within a humanitarian framework, a gender-transformative regime – which we identify with practices of protection that actively challenge structural gendered vulnerability and promote gender equality and autonomy – requires transcending the limitations of humanitarian reason.

 Humanitarian reason, protection, and (unequal) power relations